 This Policy extends across all of IPT's business dealings and all countries and territories in which IPT operates.
-All persons covered by this Policy in discharging their duties on behalf of IPT, are required to comply with the laws, rules, and regulations applicable in Revision 2.2 the location in which IPT is performing business activities, and in particular with respect to anti-bribery and corruption laws, rules, and regulations.
+All persons covered by this Policy in discharging their duties on behalf of IPT, are required to comply with the laws, rules, and regulations applicable in the location in which IPT is performing business activities, and in particular with respect to anti-bribery and corruption laws, rules, and regulations.
 If there are questions about how this Code should be followed in a particular case, one should contact the Compliance Officer or a member of the Ethics Committee who may seek further legal advice.
-All directors, officers, employees, consultants, and contractors of IPT are invited to comment on this Policy and suggest ways in which it might be improved.
-Comments, suggestions, and queries should be addressed to the Compliance Officer.